Exclusive!

 television series: programme 18

-weekly television programme looks back on the 1946
+this weekly television programme looks back on the

-the starter's mistake, Shannon, ridden by Darby Munro,
+of the starter's mistake, Shannon, ridden by Darby

-made a sensational finish in second place half a head
+Munro, made a sensational finish in second place

-with archive footage, this part of the programme is
+illustrated with archive footage, this part of the

 The recording is